AvrahamKahan123/spanningSeeds/README.md

 # spanningSeeds
-Number of output sequences from a fibonacci linear feedback shift register whose feedback polynomial coefficients (excluding the constant term) correspond to the binary representation of n.
+Number of output sequences from a fibonacci linear feedback shift register whose feedback polynomial coefficients (excluding the constant term) correspond to the base-nary representation of n.
 Can be thought of as a Pseudorandom number generator algorithm - Determine the number of seeds needed to reach every possible generated number for the given tap or set of taps.
 ENTRY POINT FOR PROGRAM FOR NEWEST VERSION IS CLI.cpp
 # usage